HKU-BAL/Clair3-RNA/README.md

 ----

 ## Latest Updates
+*v0.2.1 (Dec 2, 2024)*: 1.
+Fixed a bug that misses some variants when `--print_ref_calls` is enabled ([#6](https://github.com/HKU-BAL/Clair3-RNA/issues/6)).
+2. Added the  `--enable_variant_calling_at_sequence_head_and_tail` option to enable variant calling at the head and tail 16bp of each sequence.
+Use with caution because alignments are less reliable in the regions, and there would be insufficient context to be fed to the neural network for reliable calling.

 *v0.2.0 (Nov 18, 2024)* : 1.
 Added a new pileup phasing model (enable by using `--enable_phasing_model` opiton) for ONT dRNA004(`ont_dorado_drna004`), PacBio Iso-Seq(`hifi_sequel2_minimap2`), and PacBio MAS-Seq(`hifi_mas_minimap2`), the SNP performance improved by ~2% and Indel performance improved by ~6%.
 2. Fixed some formatting issues in the calling workflow.

 *v0.1.0 (Aug 15, 2024)* : 1.
 Added a new ONT dRNA004 direct RNA sequencing model (`ont_dorado_drna004`) for SQK-RNA004 kit.
 2. Added new PacBio Sequel (`hifi_sequel2_minimap2`) and Revio (`hifi_mas_minimap2`) model to support minimap2 alignment.
 3. Enhance model training techniques to boost performance by incorporating strategies such as managing low-coverage sites, verifying variant zygosity, filtering RNA editing sites, etc.  4.
 Renamed all ONT and PacBio model names, check [here](https://github.com/HKU-BAL/Clair3-RNA?tab=readme-ov-file#pre-trained-models) for more details.